 0609.02-04 INSPECTION REPORT COVER LETTER TRANSMITTING A FINAL SIGNIFICANCE DETERMINATION

-The following statement will be added to each inspection report cover letter or other official correspondence that transmits an inspection finding of White, Yellow, or Red significance:
+The following statement will be added to each inspection report cover letter or other official correspondence that transmits an inspection finding with a final determination of White, Yellow, or Red significance (greater-than-Green (GTG) for findings in the security cornerstone):

-“You have 30 calendar days from the date of this letter to appeal the staff’s determination of significance for the identified [White/Yellow/Red] finding[s].
+“You have 30 calendar days from the date of this letter to appeal the staff’s determination of significance for the identified [White/Yellow/Red/GTG] finding[s].
 Such appeals will be considered to have merit only if they meet the criteria given in NRC Inspection Manual Chapter 0609, Attachment 2.”

+Should the licensee accept the preliminary significance determination, that is, they decline an opportunity to participate in a Regulatory Conference and decline to provide a written response to the preliminary significance, then the prerequisites in section 2 are not met.
+In lieu of the above statement, the following language should be added to the inspection report cover letter or other official correspondence that transmits an inspection finding with a final determination of White, Yellow, or Red significance (GTG for findings in the security cornerstone):

+“According to NRC Inspection Manual Chapter (IMC) 0609, Attachment 2, appeal rights only apply to those licensees that have either attended a Regulatory Conference or submitted a written response to the preliminary determination letter.
+Therefore, this final significance determination cannot be appealed.”

 0609.02-05 APPEAL PROCESS

-The licensee must submit its letter of appeal to the Regional Administrator (RA) or to the NRC Office Director responsible for the inspection within 30 calendar days of the date of the transmittal letter.
+The licensee must submit its letter of appeal to the Regional Administrator (RA) or to the NRC Office Director responsible for the inspection within 30 calendar days of the date of the transmittal letter containing the final significance determination.

 The RA or responsible NRC Office Director should determine within 30 calendar days of the receipt of the licensee’s appeal request whether the appeal meets the above merit guidelines.
 Following the determination, but still within the 30 calendar days, the RA or responsible NRC Office Director should inform the licensee in writing of the decision and its basis.
 If the decision is not to accept the appeal, the basis in the written letter should specifically address which appeal criteria were not met and why.
 For example, if the appeal is not accepted because the information in the appeal had already been considered, the letter should describe how the information was previously considered.
-The Director or Deputy Director of the Division of Reactor Oversight in NRR and the applicable Division Director or Deputy Division Director in NSIR should concur on the letter transmitting the decision (accept or not accept appeal).
-The RA, the Director of NRR, and the Director of NSIR should also concur on the letter transmitting the decision not to accept the appeal.
+The Director or Deputy Director of the Division of Reactor Oversight in the Office of Nuclear Reactor Regulation (NRR) and, for emergency preparedness or security issues, the applicable Division Director or Deputy Division Director in the Office of Nuclear Security and Incident Response (NSIR) should concur on the letter transmitting the decision (accept or not accept appeal).
+The RA, the Director of NRR, and, for emergency preparedness or security issues, the Director of NSIR should also concur on the letter transmitting the decision not to accept the appeal.